AgasthiDoshi/Retail-Sales-EDA/README.md

 ##  Show Your Support
 If you found this helpful, please ⭐ **star the repository**!

- Thank You
+## Thank You
-Thank you for checking out my Blinkit Power BI Dashboard project!
+Thank you for checking out my OIB-SIP Internship Retail Sales EDA Task-1!
-I hope this inspires you to explore how data visualization can turn raw information into actionable insights.

 ## Author
 ###### Agasthi Doshi